 Since the initiation of fire, human began to spoil the environment.
 But during that time the level of pollution was not that much aggressive like today.
 Pollution is a buzz word which is one of the headache of almost every growing economies concern.
 Unlike rural areas, urban pollution has been increasing at an exponential rate.

+There are different types of pollution.
 Pollution is not only comprising of air but also noise (sound), soil, water, heat/energy, e-waste (electronics waste) & light.
 Urban area is root of generating high level of pollution.
 The reason is the growing population and industrialisations along with the increasing demand.
 In this competitive world economy, everywhere competition is mushrooming to satisfy the growing aspiration of all kinds of world community.
-We are entirely forgotten how to keep our surroundings and environment safe and healthy by keeping ourselves so busy in this materialistic world.
+We are entirely forgotten how to keep our surroundings and environment safe and healthy by keeping ourselves so busy in this materialistic world and availing the benefits of living in cities.

 In order to reduce the negative health impact of air pollution, it is important to know its sources and quantity.
 Measurements of fine particles PM2.5 and PM10 serve as indicators of air quality.
 The recently published study shows, based on the available information, that traffic (25%), combustion and agriculture (22%), domestic fuel burning (20%), natural dust and salt (18%), and industrial activities (15%) are the main sources of particulate matter contributing to cities’ air pollution.